 Are plantains better for you than bananas?

-In regards to the nutritional value of plantains, both bananas and plantains, have a similar nutritional composition, thus providing some of the same health benefits.
+Regarding the nutritional value of plantains, both bananas and plantains have a similar nutritional composition, thus providing some of the same health benefits.

 Some research indicates that the bioactive compounds in plantains and bananas may have anti-inflammatory and antioxidant effects.

-Both fruits contain high levels of potassium, and a mineral many people don't get enough of.
+Both fruits contain high potassium levels, a mineral that many people don't get enough of.
 Adequate potassium intake may help lower blood pressure and reduce heart disease risk.

 - Pangiallo Romano